g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ```htmlembedded
 Content-Security-Policy: script-src 'self' https://trustedanalytics.com
 ```
-The CSP header, also known as the `Content-Security-Policy` header offers security against different attacks: for instance, it prevents cross-site scripting (XSS) and data injection among others by defining the trusted sources of content that can be loaded onto a web page.
+The CSP header, also known as the `Content-Security-Policy` header offers security against different attacks, for instance, it prevents cross-site scripting (XSS) and data injection among others by defining the trusted sources of content that can be loaded onto a web page.
 The `script-src` directive is responsible for determining specifically where scripts can come from.
 It is through this way that we support extensibility within our platform while enforcing security.

 Consider having a website `https://example.com` and using [Google Analytics](https://marketingplatform.google.com/about/analytics/) at `https://trustedanalytics.com`.
 You wish to make sure that only your domain scripts and Google Analytics scripts are allowed to run.
 Scripts that originate from within the website.
 You have several javascript files that are hosted on your server e.g., `main.js` and `utils.js` Scripts that originate from other websites: You are making use of the Google Analytics hosted at `https://trustedanalytics.com`.